British Folk Music Heroes, The Waterson Family

 The Waterson Family have been performing together as a group for over 50 years.
-The music is traditional folk music often with no accompaniment.
+The music is traditional English folk music often sung with no accompaniment.

-The Watersons sung traditional folk songs arranged by themselves.
+The Watersons sung traditional folk songs but in their own unique style with their ow. arrangements.
 They also began to compose some of their own music and perform it.
-It was early days but they started to be noticed.

-She told snippets of their history from their early performance at The Troubadour Club in London and their signing with Topic records to present day.
+She told snippets of their musical history down the years, from their early performance at The Troubadour Club in London and signing with Topic records to present day performances

 Yet the voices are still so strong and tuneful.
 Perhaps Mike, who appeared a little deaf, was less tuneful.
 He made up for it though with an individual quality as he sang.

 Martin Carthy, Norma's husband is a successful musician in his own right.
 Their daughter Eliza Carthy, who appeared in the Homecoming concert also, has made a name for herself in music.

 They like to keep their loved ones close and it seems to have paid off.
 Younger family members have had their times trying to escape folk music but all eventually return to the fold.

 I love the fact that the original Waterson members still have a strong Hull accent.
 Most of us do.
 It is something we are not proud off but that we find hard to shed.